DFHack/stonesense/README.txt

 If all you see is a blank screen, DON'T PANIC.
 This just means you're viewing a hidden area.
-Use the coordinates in the upper left to move up or down till you hit the surface.
+Use the coordiantes in the upper left to move up or down till you hit the surface.

 --== Configuration ==--